Juror information will now be barred from public access under new legislative bill

 The Louisiana Code of Criminal Procedure states that juror names are to be published in each parish’s official journal, local newspaper or on the door of the courthouse.

-Rep. Debbie Villio, R-Kenner, sought to change the current process and protect juror information including jurors’ identities, their telephone numbers, emails, home address and anything related to their image and likeness.
+Rep. Debbie Villio, R-Kenner, sought to change the current process and protect juror information, including jurors’ identities, their telephone numbers, emails, home addresses, and anything related to their image and likeness.

-The current bill states that juror information would be disclosed only at the digression of the court and if a juror list is submitted to local government.
+The current bill states that juror information would be disclosed only at the discretion of the court and if a juror list is submitted to the local government.

-Villio said it a simple bill and “a measure to protect juror privacy.”
+Villio said it was a simple bill and “a measure to protect juror privacy.”

 She explained that jurors sometimes face intimidation that dissuades them from participating in the justice system.